koaxjs/koax/Readme.md

 The action creators for these middleware are exposed by koax.
 They include: `fork`, `delay`, `join`, and `cancel`.

 Now we can create our main and process it using the interpreter.
-Remember we want our app to be a koax.
-We can create it using koax to compose middleware or with a simple generator

 ```js
 function * main (evt) {